Measures of Teacher Practice

 In the Measures of Teacher Practice component of the teacher evaluation system, teachers engage in a cycle of observation, feedback and reflection with their principal or other evaluator.

-The teacher and principal (or an assistant principal) must have an individual, face-to-face conversation — an Initial Planning Conference — to discuss the teacher’s goals and priorities.
-At this initial conference, the teacher selects one of four observation options for that school year.
-In addition, the teacher and evaluator discuss the components of the Danielson Framework and address any questions or concerns the teacher has with regard to her students, curricula or classroom materials needed.
+The teacher and principal (or an assistant principal) must have an individual, face-to-face conversation.
+At this initial conference, the teacher and evaluator discuss the components of the Danielson Framework and address any questions or concerns the teacher has with regard to students, curricula or classroom materials needed.
+Teachers also inform their principal of whether or not they would like to have observations videotaped, as well as their preference for feedback (e.g. written, email, in-person).
+In addition, the teacher and evaluator discuss the observation plan for the year, which will include the number of observations.

 A teacher and principal, or assistant principal, must meet in person to review all observations conducted during the school year.
 The Danielson Framework provides the foundation for a meaningful, professional discussion so participants can identify the teacher’s areas of strength and those needing improvement, as well as steps to take for future growth.